- € EUREuro (EU)Dollar (USD)Japanese yen (JP)Renminbi (CN)Canadian dollar (CAN)Pound sterling (UK)Hong Kong dollar (HK)South Korean won (KOR)

-After breakfast at the camp, drive to north to the Ongi monastery ruins where just a century ago over a thousand Lamas resided.
+After breakfast at the camp, drive north towards the Ongi monastery ruins where, just a century ago, over a thousand Lamas resided.
 It was one of the three largest monastic centers of Mongolia and fell victim to the Stalinist purges of 1937.
 After lunch, explore the ruined Ongi monastery that is undergoing a slow but steady rebuilding process.
 Overnight stay in a Ger camp.
 (B/L/D)

 After breakfast at the camp, drive towards the town of Kharkhorin located on the site of the capital of the 13th century Great Mongol Empire.
 The town is home to the Erdene-Zuu Monastery, which was the first and the largest Buddhist monastery in Mongolia.
 The monastery was subject to Stalinist Purge of 1937 but parts of the monastery survived.
 Tour the monastery and visit several temples with excellent examples of Buddhist Thangka paintings and statues dating back to the 17th century.
 Visit the Kharkhorin museum which presents a display of a wide range of artifacts that can be traced back to the periods of the Great Mongol Empire and even the Turkic State which ruled Mongolia in the 6th century CE.
 Overnight stay in a Ger camp.
 (B/L/D)